garden-io/garden/docs/reference/config.md

 ### `variables`

-Variables to configure for all environments.
+Key/value map of variables to configure for all environments.
+Keys may contain letters and numbers.
+Any values are permitted, including arrays and objects of any nesting.

 | Type     | Default | Required |
 | -------- | ------- | -------- |